 Despite its widespread cultural presence and decades-long presence in schools, MAE is a newly-designated arts discipline without system-wide recognition and support.
 As with other arts disciplines, it is an elective subject with voluntary national standards.
 It is not meeting its full promise as a trans-disciplinary hub that could serve as a connector between other disciplines and its potential systemic benefits.
 This presents a number of endemic challenges for this new arts discipline to attain full institutional establishment and its greatest potential for learners and schools:

 Media arts is not widely or readily recognized in education.

 There is little self-identifying cultural constituency as exists with other arts - dance, music, theatre, and visual arts.

 There is a lack of internal institutional promotion.
-MAE requires deliberate, consistent, persistent and informed internal and external efforts to initiate media arts-specific staffing, program development, and educational support structures, such as inclusion in ed-code, credential, course titles, and resource assignment within classrooms, schools, districts, and states.
+MAE requires deliberate, consistent, persistent and informed internal and external efforts to initiate media arts-specific staffing, program development, and educational support structures, such as inclusion in ed-code, credential, course titles, administration, and resource assignment within classrooms, schools, districts, and states.